Near99/Near99/README.md

 - :weight_lifting: Hitting hard on data structures and algorithms.
 - :swimmer: I am OPEN to new opportunities anywhere on earth.
 - :runner: Run for FREEDOM!!
 - :beer: I am back!!
-I want a position based in Europe!!
+I want A JOB based in Europe!!
 Please set me free from this fucking place!!!

 <!---
 Near99/Near99 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.